shirus29cools/Microsoft-Word-Download-cooler/README.txt

 "Hey, why are not you answering?"
 After another 5 seconds, it speaks:
 "OK.
 I know you cannot speak to me.
 But now I will play some good music.
 Sound amazing?"
-After a few seconds, it disables Desktop icons, network connections and Registry Editor.
+After a few seconds, it disables Desktop icons, network connections and Registry Editor and it change the lock screen background to an SCP-173 image.
 It plays a Windows 7 Error Remix music on the background.
 It also change the username to "LOVEYOU".
 It also change the background to my profile picture (ugly, right?)
 After 60 seconds, it shows a red screen.
 Then it speaks:
 "A problem has been detected and windows has been suspended for the rest of your life!"
-And after another 20 seconds, it speaks:
-"Hey!
-I am super happy to tell you that your computer has been trashed by HappyPong!
-Malware Bytes will not help you!
-You just recieved a fake email from Daniel!
-Hehe get scammed noob!"
 And a funny thing is...
 Every 60 seconds, it shows a red screen then it speaks.
 It does this eight times (for 8 minutes)
 After 9 or 10 minutes, it terminates File Explorer, then it shows a message saying:
 "Thank you for playing my game!
 But you are tricked!
 You cannot get your computer back!
 HAHAHAHAHAHAHAHAHA!!!!!
 PREPARE FOR A SHUTDOWN BATTLE!!!!!"
+Then it speaks:
+"Hey!
+I am super happy to tell you that your computer has been trashed by HappyPong!
+Malware Bytes will not help you!
+You just recieved a fake email from Daniel!
+Hehe get scammed noob!"
 After 10 seconds, it will shut down the computer.
 If the computer is turned on, the user will see a logon message saying:
 "GET_READY_TO_BE_KISSED!"
 "I_ALWAYS_LOVE_YOU!!!_PRESS_OK_AND_ENTER_YOUR_PASSWORD_TO_BE_KISSED_MY_FRIEND!!!_ILOVEYOU!!!_SOS!!!1"
 After OK is pressed and their password is entered, the computer will shut down.
-Please note that the computer will shut down every time when the user boot to their desktop.
+Please note that the computer will shut down every time when the user boot to their desktop and a message saying:
-Safe Mode will be useless because there is no power options.
+"SHUTDOWN BATTLE STARTING...
+FOREVER!" with no title Safe Mode will be useless because there is no power options.

 Easter Eggs: